Convent of Saint Thecla (Maaloula)

 The Convent of Saint Thecla (Mar Taqla) (دير مار تقلا) is a Greek Orthodox convent in Maaloula, Syria.
 It is administered by the Greek Orthodox Patriarchate of Antioch.
 The convent was built in 1935 around the grotto of St. Thecla.

 Location

-St Thecla Ma‘lula is located northeast of Damascus at an altitude of 1600 meters under the mountainous region of Qalamoun.
+St Thecla Ma‘lula is located northeast of Damascus at an altitude of 1600 meters in the mountainous region of Qalamoun.
 The village of Ma‘lula' is isolated and naturally protected, which may largely explain its inhabitants’ continuing adherence to Christianity and the Aramaic language.
 This convent is a major place of Christian pilgrimage in Syria.

 The name "Ma‘lula", meaning ‘entrance’ in Aramaic, refers to the village's position at the opening of a narrow pass between two steep hills.

 Legend of St Thecla

 According to the legend of St Thecla, Thecla was a girl who belonged to a noble pagan family from Qalamoun.
 At age 18, Thecla ran away from home.
 Her father had arranged her marriage to a pagan, but she wanted to be a Christian.
 In the most common version of her story, Roman soldiers chased her to the third range of Qalamoun.
 Reaching the vicinity of Ma‘lula, she found the way blocked by a rocky height; yet, the moment she prayed for God's mercy, the barrier was miraculously divided.
 This miracle allowed her to pass through into the grotto and escape capture and death.
 Thecla spent the rest of her life there.

 In the grotto, Thecla dug into a natural spring.
 The faithful believe these to be sacred waters that can cure paralysis, rheumatism, and infertility.
 Thecla spent her life healing the sick and preaching the Christian faith, finally dying at age 90.
 She is buried in the grotto.